New Britain, CT Drug and Alcohol Rehab Programs

 860-225-4641

-Farrell Outpatient Center is committed to helping any person with a drug or alcohol use issue in the New Britain, CT. area find complete recovery.
+Farrell Outpatient Center is committed to helping any person with a drug or alcohol use issue in the New Britain, Connecticut area find complete recovery.
 It offers several programs - such as outpatient substance abuse counseling, outpatient detox facilities, inpatient drug abuse treatment, short term drug rehab centers, long term drug and alcohol rehab facilities and others - in keeping with its philosophy of the recovery treatment and rehabilitation modalities that work in recovery.
 This alcohol and drug rehab center also believes that people require individual care to be able to stop abusing drugs and alcohol.

 As such, Farrell Outpatient Center has specialized in matrix model, contingency management/motivational incentive, 12-step facilitation approach, brief intervention approach, dual diagnosis drug rehab, vocational rehabilitation services and more.
 At the same time, it accepts clients who are active duty military, residential beds for client's children, transgender or (LGBT) clients, self-help groups, legal advocacy, co-occurring mental and substance abuse disorders, and others.
 This drug and alcohol rehab uses care methods that can assist clients to achieve lasting and permanent sobriety and abstinence from the substances of abuse that they have used in the past.